hagoswmg/adacatalog/README.md

        "name": "Name of Set",
        "company": "WMG",
        "comments": "A beautiful set",
-       "payload" : {"JSON Array from the selected set"}
+       "payload" : "JSON Array from the selected set" }
-   }
     ```
    - Response Code: 201 - Created